nomanmkhan/my-dashboard-app/README.md

-# my-dashboard-app
+# My Dashboard App

 A simple dashboard application built with React that allows users to register, log in, view a list of apps, create, edit, delete apps, and manage their subscription details.

 **Table of Contents**
-   \nFeatures
-   \nPrerequisites
+   Features
+   Prerequisites
    Installation
    Usage
    Folder Structure
-   License

 **Features**
   User Authentication: Register, log in, and reset passwords.